brunopk/mis-gastos-web/doc/development.md

     ```

 3. Start Claude Code and configure it to use this API key **not** the default login

+> This is important to use prompt caching to reduce cost

 ## Configuring Claude Code status line to show token usage